richwaters/StoryAlign/README.md

 # storyalign
-storyalign is a macOS command line tool that combines an epub book with an audiobook to produce an enriched epub  containing synchronized narration.
+storyalign is a macOS command-line tool that combines an ebook with an audiobook to produce an enriched ebook containing audio narration.
+These enriched ebooks are sometimes called *read-aloud books*, *synchronized audio-ebooks*, *enriched epubs*, and more.

+These enhanced books are ideal for people who like to switch between reading and listening, as a single app is used to both read and listen.
+This keeps your place within the book, regardless of the current reading/listening mode.

 storyalign is based on the storyteller-platform project available here: https://gitlab.com/storyteller-platform/storyteller.
 It extracts the core alignment functionality from that project into a standalone tool with minimal dependencies.